4141done/talks-njs_for_fun/qr_code/README.md

 * Slick hard coded NGINX color scheme
 * Encode anything you want in the QR code

-## Usage
+## Run the Project
+Before you start, you'll need to get an API key from [weatherapi.com](https://www.weatherapi.com/).
+The key will be referenced in the rest of this readme as `YOUR_API_KEY`.

+### With Local nginx
+From the **root directory of this repo** run:
+1. Export `YOUR_API_KEY`: `export WEATHER_API_KEY=YOUR_API_KEY` (for example, `export WEATHER_API_KEY=dfdsfsdfdsfs8fds8fsd8f`)
+1. Test the config with: `nginx -c $(pwd)/precious_poetry/nginx.conf -t`
-1. Run it: `nginx -c <this_dir>/nginx.conf`
+1. Load the config with `nginx -c $(pwd)/precious_poetry/nginx.conf`

+After making changes to the files, the configuration may be reloaded with:
+`nginx -c $(pwd)/precious_poetry/nginx.conf -s reload`

+### Using Docker
+These instructions assume that you have docker or a compatible container engine installed on your system.
+If you want to use docker, but don't have this set up, see the the [Docker Installation Guide](https://docs.docker.com/engine/install/).

+From the **root directory of this repo** run:

+1. Build the container image: `docker build -t njs_examples .`
+1. Run the container
+`docker run --name precious_poetry -v $(pwd)/precious_poetry:/project -p 4000:4000 -e WEATHER_API_KEY='YOUR_API_KEY' --rm njs_examples`

+After making changes to the files, you can reload the configuration using the command:
+`docker exec precious_poetry nginx -s reload -c /project/nginx.conf`

+Alternately, you can stop and restart the container.

+## Creating QR Codes
 1. In your browser `http://localhost:4000?content=<your content here>`

-> Note: In some browsers, you'd need to worry about escaping your text for the uri.
+> Note: In some browsers, you'll need to worry about escaping your text for the uri.
 > If yours does not, open a node console and run `encodeURIComponent('my string')`
 > and paste the result into the uri above.